Hello

 -----

 The Daisies had our first official event - what was to become the annual "Yes, Miss Daisy Valentine's Dinner" in honor of Emmett, Fred, Jon and Joseph - on February 14, 1995.
 As of this writing, all of the Daisy women remain staff members or program leaders for Landmark Education thanks to our Mr. Daisies.
-We miss our Emmett tremendously.

 - The Miss Daisies